ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 ================

 A Python library is the formal way of distributing Python source code.
-It allows to reuse and specify Python code dependencies.
-The guide presented in this page is compliant with the `Python Packaging Authority`_ and PyAnsys recommendations.
+It allows for reuse and for specifying Python code dependencies.
+The guidance presented in this section is compliant with the `Python Packaging Authority`_ and PyAnsys recommendations.

 .. note::